 Hagen served as Chorus Master with Anchorage Opera for several seasons, preparing such works as Carmen, Die Fledermaus, Romeo et Juliette and Sweeney Todd.
 From 1990 to 1994, he served as general director of Anchorage Festival of Music.
 He was founder and music director of AVE, a vocal ensemble that performed to much acclaim in Anchorage in the 1990s.
 Having grown up in Anchorage, Hagen received his earliest musical training in the Anchorage School District, performing in such ensembles as the Service High Symphonic Band and the Anchorage Youth Symphony.

 Hagen holds a Bachelor of Arts degree from George Fox University and a Master of Music degree in choral conducting from the University of Cincinnati College Conservatory of Music.
 In 2007 he was awarded the Anchorage Mayor's Arts Award for Outstanding Individual Artist.
 Hagen is a music teacher in the Anchorage School District and served as ASD's Music Curriculum Coordinator for two years.
 His many compositions for beginning band are regularly heard at local band festivals.
-Hagen has served as choir director at a number of local churches; he currently conducts the choir and handbells at Anchor Park United Methodist Church.
+Hagen has served as choir director at a number of local churches; he is currently music director at First Presbyterian Church.

 Mr. Hagen can be reached at: